Building Arden Station

 Arden Station will be built via a 'cut and cover' method, with the station box excavated from the bottom up and a roof slab placed over the top of the site.
 Underground construction activities will take place 24/7 once the roof slab has been installed.

 The North Melbourne site will also play a key role in supporting the construction of the western section of the Metro Tunnel.
-Tunnel boring machines (TBMs) were launched towards the western tunnel entrance in Kensington from this location in 2019.
+Tunnel boring machines (TBMs) were launched towards the western tunnel entrance in Kensington from this location in 2019 and will relaunch towards Parkville in 2020.
 The site will house a number of important facilities including offices, a concrete batching facility, storage areas for the concrete segments that will line the rail tunnels and facilities to manage excavated materials.

 Key construction activities for the Arden Station include: